Njombe Region: Topography

 The Njombe region is located on Tanzania's southern plateau, which rises from 600 to 3,000 meters above sea level.
 A significant scarp that can reach 800 meters in height, which is the eastern portion of the Kipengere Range, surrounds the area on all sides.
 Massive outcrops escarpments and metamorphic rocks are a notable aspect of the land escarpment in Makete and Ludewa DCs.
 These outcrops, also known as inselbergs, are the remains of old land surfaces that have been eroded to create a vast, gently undulating pen plain in the nearby areas.
 The Kipengere and Livingstone Mountains, which divide the Njombe and Mbeya areas in the west, are the dominant features of the area.
 The eastern arm of the Great Rift Valley, through which the tributaries of the Great Ruaha River flow, cuts across the northern parts of the region, leaving comparatively flat, high plains.
 The existence of a sizable plateau section, the area's common landform, adds to its distinctiveness.
 The Ruhuji, Hagafilo, Ruaha, Mbarali, and Ruhuhu are the only long-lasting, significant rivers in the area.

 Economy

 The agricultural industry dominates the local economy of Njombe Region.
 Agriculture made up 42.3 percent of the economy in 2016, 48.4 percent in 2017, 47.4 percent in 2018, and 45.2 percent in 2019.
 The second-largest contributor to GDP, the services sector, generated 33.6 percent of it in 2016, 30 percent in 2017, 29.6 percent in 2018, and 32.6 percent in 2019.
 In each of the four years, the industry and construction sectors made up a smaller portion of the GDP.
-There is subsistance farming as well as commercial farming.
+There is subsistence farming as well as commercial farming.
 The majority of the region's cash income in 2019 comes from the agriculture industry, primarily from the production of tea, beans, maize, groundnuts, potatoes, paddy, and sunflowers.
 Additionally, it contributes roughly 45.2% of the region's GDP.